data-brain-mind/tutorials/_pages/call.md

 ### Contact

-For Blogposts Track questions or technical issues, email <a href="mailto:mhs.bastankhah@princeton.edu">mhs.bastankhah@princeton.edu</a>.
+For Tutorial Track questions or technical issues, email <a href="mailto:mhs.bastankhah@princeton.edu">mhs.bastankhah@princeton.edu</a>.
 For general questions about the workshop email us at <a href="mailto:data-brain-mind@googlegroups.com">data‑brain‑mind@googlegroups.com</a>.